CHOP-CGTInformatics/REDCapTidieR/cran-comments.md

 - 0 ERRORs or WARNINGs on any builds

-- A NOTE is generated in R-hub Fedora Linux (R-devel, clang, gfortran), but could not be reproduced locally.
+- A NOTE is generated in R-hub Fedora Linux (R-devel, clang, gfortran) and R-hub Ubuntu Linux (20.04.1 LTS, R-release, GCC), but could not be reproduced locally.
 Based on [this discussion](https://groups.google.com/g/r-sig-mac/c/7u_ivEj4zhM?pli=1), it sounds like a problem with the testing environment, and not the package code.

 ```
 * checking HTML version of manual ...
 NOTE